Rome & The Best of Campania

 Hotels on Capri (day 7)

-Don't forget to pay attention to the "Before you Leave" box at the end of the itinerary covering all the details you need to take care of before leaving home—and be sure to read the "Foolish Assumptions" page about how these itineraries are meant to work.
+Don't forget to pay attention to the "Before you Leave" tip at the end of the itinerary covering all the details you need to take care of before leaving home—and be sure to read the "Foolish Assumptions" page about how these itineraries are meant to work.
 Have fun!

-Day 1 - Rome
+Day 1 - Rome: The heart of Rome

 The Pantheon